 Below is a list of resources, recommended by current and recent Respiratory SpRs.
 These may help on your day to day life as a Respiratory SpR, and with your preparation for the SCE.
-Of course, the summaries of training days with associated links on this site are also a great source of information.
 There is now also a dedicated list of resources specifically for the SCE, written by those who recently sat the ‘quiz’.

 - Lung cancer TNM staging app: from Lily, based on TNM 7.
 An alternative that is good is Radiology Tutor.

 - Mediastinal LN map: developed by Pallav Shah to encourage us to do more TBNAs!